qlcchain/Confidant-Station/README.md

 # Confidant Station

 ## What is Confidant Station?
-Confidant Station is used to work together with Confidant APP to provide secure messanger service
+Confidant Station is used to work together with Confidant APP to provide secure messanger service, secure file exchanage and secure Email service.

 ## How to use?